sturmf/regatta/README.md

 This program is just begining its development, so don't expect a working version any time soon.

-The main goal of this project is to learn about the state of the art development tools and workflows while still producing something usefull.
+The main goal of this project is to learn about the state of the art development tools and workflows while still producing something useful.

 This means especially using the following: